memgraph/docs/memgraph_versioned_docs/version-2.1.1/import-data/csv-import-tool.md

 before running Memgraph.
 In other words, this tool should not be used to import data into an already running Memgraph instance.

-If you are using Docker, before the import you need to transfer CSV files where the Docker container can see them.
+If you are using Docker, before the import, you need to transfer CSV files where the Docker container can see them.

 Please check the examples below to find out how to use the import tool based on